nens/threedi-docs/source/e_results_analysis_tutorial.rst

 .. note::
    The 3Di Model in this example is atypical in that it is perfectly rectangular.
 All pixels in the DEM have a value.
 Most 3Di Models have a boundary that follows hydrogical watershed boundaries.
 DEM pixels outside of these boundaries are "no data" pixels.
 In such a case, the method used here for calculating the surface area of the model does not work.
 Instead, use the QGIS Processing Algorithm "Zonal statics", with an input polygon that covers the entire model domain, and choose "Count" as one of the statistics to calculate.

-Secondly, you are going to volume balance the better understand de functioning of the model.
+Secondly, you are going to make a volume balance to better understand the functioning of the model.

 #) Draw your own water balance, indicating the inflow, volume change, and outflow.
 Alternatively, you can use the empty balance below: